BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     });
 }
 ```
-The method configures a *Service Bus* client and definces a callback, the lambda in `OnMesage`.
+The method configures a *Service Bus* client and defines a callback, the lambda in `Onmessage`.
-Additionally, it creates a Service Client that will be used to call the Direct Methond on the
+Additionally, it creates a Service Client that will be used to call the Direct Method on the
 device.

 2) In the body of the `OnMessage` call, add the following code: